 Currently, the largest search engine, Google, claims to have a searchable database of over three billion web pages.
 While being able to search that many pages makes it easy to find information on just about any topic on the web, it also makes it increasingly difficult to find good, reliable sources.
 When you are thinking about using a website in your paper, you'll want to consider what type of website it is, the credibility of the author, the purpose of the site, the content, and currency.
 One quick way to start evaluating a website is to look at the URL.
 The most authoritative sites are ".gov" websites (from the government) and ".edu" websites (from educational instituttions).
 Websites that end in ".com" are for commercial purposes and need to be thoroughly evaluated.

-To see a detailed list of what to look for in a credible website, visit our Evaluating Web Sources handout.
+To see a detailed list of what to look for in a credible website, visit our Evaluating Web Sources guide.

 How do I cite a book in APA style?

 Anytime you have questions about citation styles, visit our Citation and Style Guides page.
 We have Basic Sources handouts, links to helpful websites, and information on how to find citation manuals in the library.
 If you are still confused, contact a Reference Librarian.

 A scholarly journal is a journal with articles that have been peer-reviewed.
 Scholarly journals are the preferred periodical source for academic papers.
 You can read about the difference between scholarly and popular journals here.

 You also might want to watch the Scholarly or Popular? tutorial.

 Can I get help with a specific database?